eclipse-ankaios/ankaios/doc/docs/usage/tutorial-vehicle-signals.md

 ank apply speedometer.yaml
 ```

-Now the workload is started and sends a new vehicle speed values every second.
+Now the workload is started and sends a new vehicle speed value every second.

 ```shell
 $ ank get workloads